0xCliff/Subnet_Calculator/README.md

 # Subnet Calculator

+Alright, here's the deal: I've got a good grasp on subnetting formulas.
+So much so, I can do the math in about a minute by hand.
+Funny enough, coding it took a bit longer than if I'd just calculated a thousand networks the old-fashioned way.
+But hey, that's the fun of side projects during coursework!
+I genuinely enjoy both programming and networking, and it'd be pretty cool to mesh those two passions in my professional journey down the road - Jakob Johnson - jakob.johnson.dev@gmail.com

+## The Tool

+Subnet Calculator is a tool with two main functions:

+- Provides details about a given IP and subnet mask or CIDR notation:

+  - details include:
+    - Network address
+    - Broadcast Address
+    - First host
+    - Last host
+    - Next network address
+    - \# of usable IP addresses
+    - The subnet mask in in dot and CIDR notation

-Subnet Calculator is a simple tool to calculate subnets based on a given IP address and the number of desired subnets.
-This tool primarily focuses on IPv4 addressing.
+- Calculate subnets based on a given IP address and the number of desired subnets.

+This tool primarily focuses on IPv4 addressing with the goal of adding IPv6 support.

 ## Features

+- Get details about your network from the IP and subnet mask
-- Calculate subnet mask based on desired subnets.
+- Calculate subnet mask based on the desired # of subnets.
 - List all possible subnets.
 - Determine valid host ranges and broadcast address for each subnet.